 The cafe is closed at night and for attendant breaks, but you can often sit in the car while it is closed.

-One-night trains, except for the Auto Train and the Silver Star and Silver Meteor, use flex dining for sleeping car passengers.
+Except for the Auto Train, Silver Star, and Silver Meteor, one-night trains use flex dining for sleeping car passengers.

 Trains that run for two or more nights use traditional dining.